 uname command.
 To quit out of this interface,

-While a detailed coverage of Linux is beyond the scope of this book, there are several online resources that can give readers a good overview.
+A detailed coverage of Linux is beyond the scope of this book, but there are several online resources that can give readers a good overview.
 One recommendation is "The Linux Command Line"1; reviewing the first part, "Learning the Shell", is sufficient preparation.

 Other Types of Notation and Callouts

 Aside from the command line and code snippets, we use several other types of "callouts" to represent content in this book.

 The first is the aside.
 Asides are meant to provide additional context to the text, usually historical.
 Here’s a sample aside: